 Importing cars from overseas.

-The following article was written by our President, Ross Armstrong from his personal experience in importing an MG from the UK.
+The following article was written by a past President, Ross Armstrong from his personal experience in importing an MG from the UK.
 The article is presented as best effort to provide useful assistance to anyone contemplating importing a vehicle and information contained herein may change over time.

 1: First rule is to check that there isn't a good example of the model already here.
 It can cost thousands to get that sort after vehicle here yet there may be a better value one on your door step.
 And you can inspect it before purchase.